k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

-**Example 3 — get an input Select statement with parameters for the Select statement:**
+**Example 3 — get an input SELECT statement with parameters for the SELECT statement:**

 ![custom logic](images/custom_logic_example_3.png)